LuisaGroup/LuisaCompute/README.md

 ### Documentation/Tutorials

 - 🚧 Documentation
-- ⌛ Ray tracing in one weekend with LuisaCompute (after paper acceptation)
+- ⌛ Ray tracing in one weekend with LuisaCompute (after paper acceptance)
 - ⌛ Shader toy playground (depends on LuisaShaderToy...)